New! Recent Policy Changes for Advanced Therapy Medicinal Products (ATMP, gene and cell therapy)

 The core responsibility of FDA is to protect consumers by applying the best possible science to its regulatory activities - from pre-market review of efficacy and safety to post-market product surveillance to review of product quality.
 In the last few years, rapid advances in innovative science have provided new technologies to discover, manufacture and assess novel medical products, and to improve food safety and quality; FDA must both keep pace with and utilize these new scientific advances in order to accomplish its mission to protect and promote the health of the United States.

-To meet this need, FDA has developed a strategic plan for regulatory science, the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of FDA-regulated products.
+To meet this need, FDA developed its August 2011 strategic plan for regulatory science, the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of FDA-regulated products.
 This plan identifies eight priority areas of regulatory science where new or enhanced engagement is essential to the continued success of FDA’s public health and regulatory mission.

 One of the priority areas, Support New Approaches to Improve Product Manufacturing and Quality, outlines the application of novel technologies to product development and innovative analytical approaches, including rapid methods for the detection of microbial contamination.